ldonthula/SpringBootDemo/README.md

 # SpringBootDemo
-Sample SpringBootDemo with sample User Record and it explains how to connect to various different databases using sping-boot
+Sample Spring-Boot Demo application with User Record addition and retrieval.
+Also,it has samples of how to connect to various different databases using sping-boot